bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 </p>

-Now we have a nice simple script that allows us to capture these elements and use the **jQuery** effects library to feed them in and out.
+Now we have a nice simple script that allows us to capture these elements and use the <b>jQuery</b> effects library to feed them in and out.
 This isn&apos;t particularly heavy duty effects libraries stuff.
 It&apos;s not going to look terrible on mobile or anything like that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->